CD Projekt RED is Offering Cyberpunk 2077 Refunds After Backlash

 Cyberpunk 2077 Refunds – How Did We Get Here?

-After countless delays, Cyberpunk 2077 launched last week.
+After being delayed and delayed again, Cyberpunk 2077 launched last week.
 At first, the major issue seemed to be an epilepsy-triggering light effect in the game.
 Now, with plenty of time to try it out, players are experiencing major bugs on PS4 and Xbox One consoles.
 If you’re playing on a PS5 or Xbox Series X, then you’re not playing the next-gen version of the game.
 Still, the extra firepower offered by next-gen consoles seems to help with fighting off game-breaking bugs.
 PC players seem to experience the least amount of issues.
 After enough fans pointed out how flawed the game truly is, the developer finally responded.

 Image Credit: CD Projekt Red on Twitter

 Let’s not misdirect the frustration some of us might feel right now.
 Overall, the game is still going to be good when all is said and done.
 The issue here is that the consoles for which the game was developed can’t play the game.
 It’s wonderful that PS5 owners and Xbox Series X/S owners experience fewer issues.
 The problem is that nobody can find those console to purchase.
 Furthermore, if a game is sold for a console, then it should work on that console.
 There’s no harshness to my tone or opinion, it’s just the facts.
 Despite offering players refunds for the disappointing launch, CD Projekt RED comes off quite poorly in their apology if you ask me.

 When is an Apology Not an Apology?
 Next-Gen Console Availability